(D16.7) Benign neoplasm: ribs, sternum and clavicle

 Treatment and Medical Assistance

-Main Goal: To reduce the size of the malignant neoplasm and prevent it from spreading.
+Main Goal: To reduce the size of the benign neoplasm in the ribs, sternum, and clavicle.

 • Surgery to remove the tumor